rrbarrero/contactos_back_hex/Readme.md

-# Hex architecture backend for Conctactos app
+# Hexagonal architecture backend for Conctactos app

 New version based on hex architecture.